viktor-pfaffenrot/oBDSChat/docs/developer/explanation/frontend-architecture.md

 The client creates a new `httpx.Client` for each operation.
 This avoids shared client lifecycle concerns but does not reuse connections.
 Conversation state is session-local and has no durable store.
-Answers are atomic rather than streamed.
+Answers are not streamed.
 Query concurrency is bounded per frontend process rather than across a multi-instance deployment.
-These constraints keep the frontend small, but they are explicit design points to revisit for higher request volume, saved conversations, or streaming output.
+These constraints keep the frontend small.